DevlinBridges/SP25_DS5111_cbv6gd/erd.md

 See attached charts:

 ![Gainer Price Distribution](images/gainer_price_distribution.png)

+This histogram shows the distribution of stock prices for all gainers.
+Most are under $100, but there are notable outliers above $500.

 ![Top 20 Most Frequent Gainers](images/top_gainers.png)

+These are the stocks that appeared most frequently as top gainers across the dataset, led by RDDT, TSLA, and MSTR.

 ![Price Distribution by Recurrence](images/price_distribution_by_recurrence.png)

+Boxplots comparing stock price ranges grouped by how often a ticker appeared.
+Recurring gainers show diverse pricing behavior.

 ![Avg.
 Price by Recurrence](images/average_price_by_recurrence_labeled_vertical.png)

+This chart displays the average stock price for tickers based on how frequently they appeared as gainers.
+Higher-frequency gainers often have higher average prices.

 ---